Dignitas (esports): LCS team

-Academy team

 Rocket League

 Dignitas originally entered the Rocket League competitive scene with the pickup of the amateur North American team "Applesauce" on 23 January 2018.

 On 22 May 2018, Dignitas announced that they parted ways with their North American team and signed the roster of Gale Force Esports, the defending Rocket League world champions.
 In February 2022, Dignitas signed NFL player Boston Scott as a content creator and substitute for their Rocket League roster.

 Current roster

 Counter-Strike: Global Offensive

 Dignitas has fielded Counter-Strike teams since 2004, but joined the Global Offensive scene on 8 March 2013 with the signing of Torqued.
 Dignitas dropped this squad on 8 August 2013 and took a brief leave from the scene until 16 February 2014, when they announced their pickup of the Danish team über G33KZ.
 This roster achieved some notable results, including 3rd-4th-place finishes at both the EMS One Katowice 2014 and ESL One Cologne 2014 majors.
-This roster would later be transferred to TSM in January 2015.
+This roster would later be transferred to TSM in January 2015 and ended up forming the nucleus of the Astralis squad that won four Majors, including three in a row from 2018 to 2019.

 The day after the TSM transfer, Dignitas announced that they acquired the Danish roster of "Deponeret".
 This roster would also achieve impressive results, with the most notable being an upset win at EPICENTER 2016.
 On 19 December 2016, Dignitas mutually parted ways with this second Danish squad as well, stating "Team Dignitas and the Philadelphia 76ers are committed to building our next elite, international Counter Strike: Global Offensive team based in North America."

 March 2017 saw Dignitas an international team featuring three former members of FaZe, with the roster disbanding in January 2018 after failing to qualify for the European CS:GO Minor.
 Later, in February 2018, Dignitas announced a North American roster, but dropped them in August after being relegated from the ESL Pro League.

 Finally, in January 2020, Dignitas unveiled the signing of the ex-Ninjas in Pyjamas roster and Håkon "hallzerk" Fjærli.

 On 17 August 2020, esports betting company VIE.gg acquired naming rights of Dignitas' Counter-Strike: Global Offensive team, with the team rebranding to "Dignitas VIE" and sporting an alternative red and black version of the Dignitas logo.

-Current roster
+Last roster

 Valorant

 Dignitas plunged into the Valorant scene with the signing of an all women's team on 15 May 2020.
 Kiara "milk" Makua left on 13 April 2021, leaving the team with only four members.

 Later, the organization also signed free agent roster Homeless on 20 August 2020.
 Posting middling results, the team was eventually dropped on 31 March 2021.